 Are you looking for a way to get more veggies into your kids bellies?

-My family love these Sweet Potato Chocolate Chip Muffins made with sweet potato, almond butter, eggs, and flax seeds.
+My family love these Sweet Potato Chocolate Chip Muffins made with sweet potato, banana, almond butter, and eggs.
 These muffins not only taste delicious but are packed with protein, fiber, and healthy fat.
 I make these regularly to pack as part of my girls’ school snack or an after dinner treat.
 I usually double the recipe because between the four of us they are gone in two days!

 I have made these muffins with leftover butternut squash and canned pumpkin puree as well.
 If you are allergic to nuts you can definitely use sun butter but please be forwarned they will turn green.
 Super fun for St. Patty’s Day or a fun science experiment!
 The chlorophyll in sunflower seeds reacts with the baking soda when baked, causing the green color when the muffins cool.